huriye4/Salary_Prediction_Linear_Regression/README.md

 Implemented Elastic Net Regression, combining Lasso and Ridge techniques.
 Cross-validated the model and analyzed its performance.

-Feel free to explore the implementation and findings in the notebook named SALARY PREDICTION OF BASEBALL PLAYERS WITH LINEAR REGRESSION
+Feel free to explore the implementation and findings in the notebook named SALARY PREDICTION  BASEBALL PLAYERS